-- If the impact of manufacturing a TV is higher, importance of materials increases and the break-even time decreases, meaning that a shorter lifetime extension is needed to compensate the repair of the device.
-This corresponds to a smaller contribution of the repaired part to the overall impact of the manufacturing stage, and is consistent with the results reported in Table 15.
-Vice versa, the opposite occurs when impacts of manufacturing are lower. - The calculation of the break-even time is not affected by the use stage if products A, B and $A_R$ have the same energy consumption (only impacts due to materials are relevant to calculate the break-even time). - The shorter the expected lifetime of the device the shorter the break-even time, since the relevance of materials increases.
-The break-even time varies in the same order of magnitude as the factor applied to TV models A and B, meaning that it is reduced by 50% when applying a 0.5 factor to the expected lifetime and increased by 50% with a 1.5 factor.

-The results of the sensitivity analysis for Case 2 have the same pattern as for Case 1.
-More specifically, for Case 2 it is observed that:

-- Same results are obtained when MA is kept constant and MB is varied (while other parameters are kept unvaried). - When the energy use decreases for product B (e.g. due to increased energy efficiency or shorter use daily), the break-even time becomes slightly longer because the impact of product B decreases. - The break-even time is reduced by 13% when a 0.5 factor is applied to the expected lifetime and by 6% with a 0.75 factor.
+- The shorter the expected lifetime of the device the shorter the break-even time, since the relevance of materials increase.
+The break-even time varies in the same order of magnitude as the factor applied to TV models A and B, meaning that it is reduced by 50% when applying a 0.5 factor to the expected lifetime and increased by 50% with a 1.5 factor. - The results of the sensitivity analysis for Case 2 have the same pattern of Case 1.
+However, for Case 2 it is observed that - A slightly longer break even time is calculated when M_A is kept constant and M_B is decreased, because the relative impact of the repaired part increases.
+Opposite results are expectable when M_B increases. - When the energy efficiency of product B increases, the break-even time becomes slightly longer because the impact of product B decreases.
+Probably, the hours of use of TVs play a more important role in the assessment of the environmental impacts of the device. - The break-even time is reduced by 13% when a 0.5 factor is applied to the expected lifetime and by 6% with a 0.75 factor.
 Vice versa, this is increased by 6% and 13% with the application of 1.25 and 1.5 factors, respectively.
-Variability of results is lower than for Case 1 since only product B is affected.
+Variability of results is lower than for Case 1 since only product B is affected. - 907